KatharineME/SocialMedia.how/profile.md

 MD-PhD candidate at Stanford 🥼🧬
 Founded Guardiome, Tiny Beasts, Mount Jiu-Jitsu, Immunogram, and Chopper Health 🌱🌲 (Platform specific sentence.)

-## Kate

-KatharineME

-Here to show the world the beauty of genomics 🧬
-Mother of two.
-CEO at Guardiome.
-Bioinformatician.
-Ex professional ballet dancer.

 ## Amanda